 Process of a DCF Investigation

-DCF is taking a very hands-on, interventionist approach with Connecticut domestic violence arrest investigations throughout the State.
+The Connecticut Department of Children and Family (DCF) is taking a very hands-on, interventionist approach with domestic violence arrest investigations throughout the State.
 When family members get arrested in Connecticut in front of their minor children, then not only do the wheels of the Connecticut criminal court system go immediately into motion, but a Connecticut DCF investigation must also be opened.
 And what many people do not realize is that a Connecticut DCF investigation of you and your family can be as invasive and threatening to your family’s welfare as the underlying domestic violence arrest.

 What’s most important for Connecticut families to understand is that if your DCF investigation is not handled properly, then DCF investigators and lawyers can actually haul you into court and start restricting your custody rights, especially if you were naïve enough to sign an onerous DCF Service Agreement (sometimes called a DCF Safety Plan.)

-If you are arrested for a Connecticut domestic violence crime, and minor children were in the family home (or vicinity) when the fight or alleged criminal conduct occurred, then expect a DCF investigator to be at your front door within 48 hours.
-Connecticut DCF laws require the investigator to respond quickly, conduct a safety assessment of your home, assess the physical and mental health of your children, and then follow up with a 45 to 90-day intense investigation into your family, your children’s education, and health care.
+If you are arrested for a Connecticut domestic violence crime and minor children were in the family home (or vicinity) when the fight or alleged criminal conduct occurred, then expect a DCF investigator to be at your front door within 48 hours.
+Connecticut DCF laws require the investigator to respond quickly, conduct a safety assessment of your home, assess the physical and mental health of your children, and then follow up.
+So how long does DCF have to investigate?
+There will be a 45 to 90-day intense investigation into your family, your children’s education, and health care.

 What Types of DCF Investigations Are There?